F (programming language)

 F is a modular, compiled, numeric programming language, designed for scientific programming and scientific computation.
 F was developed as a modern Fortran, thus making it a subset of Fortran 95.
 It combines both numerical and data abstraction features from these languages.
 F is also backwards compatible with Fortran 77, allowing calls to Fortran 77 programs.
-F was first included in the g95 compiler.
+F was implemented on top of compilers from NAG, Fujitsu, Salford Software and Absoft.
+It was later included in the g95 compiler.

 Overview

 F is designed to be a minimal subset of Fortran, with only about one hundred intrinsic procedures.
 Language keywords and intrinsic function names are reserved keywords in F and no other names may take this exact form.
 F contains the same character set used in Fortran 90/95 with a limit of 132 characters.
 Reserved words are always written in lowercase.
 Any uppercase letter may appear in a character constant.
 Variable names do not have restriction and can include upper and lowercase characters.

 Operators

 F supports many of the standard operators used in Fortran.
 The operators supported by F are: